On the Origin of Species: Further development

 Hooker was persuaded to take away a copy of the "Essay" in January 1847, and eventually sent a page of notes giving Darwin much-needed feedback.
 Reminded of his lack of expertise in taxonomy, Darwin began an eight-year study of barnacles, becoming the leading expert on their classification.
 Using his theory, he discovered homologies showing that slightly changed body parts served different functions to meet new conditions, and he found an intermediate stage in the evolution of distinct sexes.

 Darwin's barnacle studies convinced him that variation arose constantly and not just in response to changed circumstances.
 In 1854, he completed the last part of his Beagle-related writing and began working full-time on evolution.
 He now realised that the branching pattern of evolutionary divergence was explained by natural selection working constantly to improve adaptation.
 His thinking changed from the view that species formed in isolated populations only, as on islands, to an emphasis on speciation without isolation; that is, he saw increasing specialisation within large stable populations as continuously exploiting new ecological niches.
 He conducted empirical research focusing on difficulties with his theory.
-He studied the developmental and anatomical differences between different breeds of many domestic animals, became actively involved in fancy pigeon breeding, and experimented (with the help of his son Francis) on ways that plant seeds and animals might disperse across oceans to colonise distant islands.
+He studied the developmental and anatomical differences between different breeds of many domestic animals, became actively involved in fancy pigeon breeding, and experimented (with the help of his young son Francis) on ways that plant seeds and animals might disperse across oceans to colonise distant islands.
 By 1856, his theory was much more sophisticated, with a mass of supporting evidence.